bravemaster3/monty/README.md

 * mul: Multiply first two element of the stack, push the result to top
 * pchar: Print character at the top of stack
 * pstr: prints the string starting at the top of the stack
+* rotl: rotates the stack to the top

 ### More to come

 > [!WARNING]